 The Simple View of Reading (SVR) has been validated and extended by many studies since it was put forward by Gough and Tunmer (1986).
 It says that reading comprehension is the product of word recognition and language comprehension, and provides us with a useful framework for preventing and treating reading difficulties.

 The most efficient form of word recognition involves a combination of phonic decoding and orthographic mapping.
 These skills are dependent upon strong letter-sound knowledge, phonological blending, and phonemic proficiency.
 We address those on this page.
-Language comprehension is a complex ability reliant on vocabulary knowledge, background knowledge, working memory, and knowledge of syntax, among others, and will be addressed in the upcoming sections of this website on vocabulary and comprehension.
+Language comprehension is a complex ability reliant on vocabulary knowledge, background knowledge, working memory, and knowledge of syntax, among others, and are addressed in the sections of this website on vocabulary and comprehension.

 Independent Review of the Teaching of Early Reading, Rose (2006)

 The SVR can help us to prevent reading difficulties if we pay attention to the development of word level reading and comprehension skills in at-risk learners.

 Structured literacy refers to a teaching approach that prepares students to decode in a systematic, cumulative and diagnostic manner.
 Structured literacy approaches teach phonology, grapheme-phoneme correspondences, syllables, morphology, and syntax.